On the quasi-ergodic distribution of absorbing Markov processes: Abstract

 \section{Abstract}

-In this paper, we give a sufficient condition for the existence and uniqueness of a quasi-ergodic distribution for absorbing Markov processes.
-Using an orthogonal-polynomial approach, we prove that the previous main result is valid for the birth-death process on the nonnegative integers with 0 an absorbing boundary and $\infty$ an entrance boundary.
-We also show that the unique quasi-ergodic distribution is stochastically larger than the unique quasi-stationary distribution in the sense of monotone likelihood-ratio ordering for the birth-death process.
-Moreover, we give an alternative proof of eigentime identity for the birth-death process with exit boundary. \\[2mm] {\bf Keywords:} Process with absorption; quasi-ergodicity; quasi-stationary distribution; eigentime identity; birth-death process \\[1.2mm] {\bf 2010 MSC:} Primary 60J25; Secondary 37A30, 60J80, 47A75
+In this paper, we give a sufficient condition for the existence of a quasi-ergodic distribution for absorbing Markov processes.
+Using an orthogonal-polynomial approach, we prove that the previous main result is valid for the birth--death process on the nonnegative integers with 0 an absorbing boundary and $\infty$ an entrance boundary.
+We also show that the quasi-ergodic distribution is stochastically larger than the unique quasi-stationary distribution in the sense of monotone likelihood-ratio ordering for the birth--death process. \\[2mm] {\bf Keywords:} Process with absorption; quasi-ergodicity; quasi-stationary distribution; birth--death process \\[1.2mm] {\bf 2010 MSC:} Primary 60J25; Secondary 37A30, 60J80

 \baselineskip 0.234in